RenderKit/ospray/doc/api.md

 cell types.
 Used data format is compatible with VTK and consists from multiple arrays: vertex positions and values, vertex indices, cell start indices, cell types, and cell values.
-An unstructured volume type is created by passing the type string "`unstructured_volume`" to `ospNewVolume`.
+An unstructured volume type is created by passing the type string "`unstructured`" to `ospNewVolume`.

 Sampled cell values can be specified either per-vertex (`vertex.value`)